‘It’s not reoccupation’: Ex-UN expert on Israel’s continued Gaza occupation

 Al Jazeera: The US has said it opposes Israel’s “reoccupation” of Gaza.
 But did the Israeli occupation of Gaza ever end?

 Michael Lynk: A couple of years ago, there was a comment made on CBC Radio in Canada, which said that Gaza was no longer occupied.
-I and an another organisation (Canadians for Justice and Peace in the Middle East) each sent letters in to say that Gaza actually remains occupied.
+I and another organisation (Canadians for Justice and Peace in the Middle East) each sent letters in to say that Gaza actually remains occupied.

 The test in international law is: Does the military exercise – the term is “effective control” – over the land or territory?